Preview: Learn the five simple steps to set homeschool goals, the types of goals you should include, and how you can evaluate your progress.

 For example, one of my daughters struggled with academic subjects.
 Reading, spelling, and math were hard for her.
-But when she revealed that she wants to be a nurse when she grows up, I had something tangible I could use as an example for her.
-I found ways to gently point out how nurses used math skills during their shift.
+But when she revealed that she wanted to be a nurse when she grows up, I had something tangible I could use as an example for her.
+I found ways to point out how nurses used math skills.

-She also loves sewing historical costumes so we set a goal of her researching historical nursing outfits through history and designed a project to present what she learned.
+She also loves sewing historical costumes, so we set a goal to research historical nursing outfits through history and design a project to present what she learned.
 She needed to read and spell to finish the project.
 Of course, I didn’t just turn her loose.
 I helped her when she needed it, but she was motivated to work harder because she could see the benefit.

-If I set a goal of cleaning out the garage, I would outline the steps I need to take to achieve that goal.
+If I set a goal of cleaning out the garage, I would list the steps I need to take to achieve that goal.
 The steps might include:

 - Pull the cars out of the garage.